 This tour is available to start on selected Saturdays (MV Fortuna) or Sundays (MV Carissima) from April to October.
 Prices vary depending on the season and the type of cabin preferred.
 Please remember, starting prices are based on a Main Deck ECO Cabin.
 Upgrades can be booked to further cabin types, by adding a supplement when booking.
 This means that if you book a standard 2-bed cabin (double or twin) we also call this an upgrade as a supplement is payable for these types of cabins, however, these are more simple cabins in comparison to the suites.
 Please refer to the cabin pictures to give you a better idea of what to expect.

 Grade & Terrain

-Although almost completely flat this cycle tour is graded easy to moderate as the daily distance ranges from 24 to 45km.
+Although almost completely flat, this cycle tour is graded easy to moderate as the daily distance ranges from 18 - 54km.
 You will be cycling on the Danube Cycle Path which follows predominantly flat, traffic free cycle paths and some quiet roads.
-Please do be mindful of other cyclists and motorists at all times.
+It is however important to always be mindful of other cyclists and motorists.

-This tour is particularly well suited to families and novice cyclists as the route is flat, and you have the option of staying on board if you don’t feel like cycling.
+This tour is particularly well suited to families and novice cyclists as the route is flat, and you have the option of staying on board or exploring one of the cities if you don’t feel like cycling.

 Due to very limited space on board there is limited availability to bring your own bike – please check with us.